 As the temperature of the liquid increases, the kinetic energy associated with the liquid also increases.
 And due to this increase in kinetic energy, the escaping tendency of the molecule increases; hence vapour pressure increases.
 So we can draw the inference that vapour pressure is directly proportional to temperature.

 The existence of a solute in the liquid will significantly reduce the vapour pressure.
 And this fall in vapour pressure also differs with respect to the concentration of solute.

 Temperature is the only property that affects the vapour pressure for a certain amount of water vapour in the air.
 Humidity will act only if all the other variables are constant.
 So don't get any sort of confusion between the effect of temperature and humidity.

 Vapour pressure does not tend to get affected by the volume of the container.
-As we know, that liquid in the box will be in equilibrium with the vapour.
-When the work volume is changed, say decreased, then some of the container's vapour turns into a liquid state.
+As we know, that liquid in the box will be in equilibrium with the vapour Now, suppose the volume of surface S is divided into infinite elementary volumes such that volume is changed, say decreased, then some of the container's vapour turns into a liquid state.
 And if the volume rises up, some of the liquid is bound to change into its vapour state.